-- Approximately one-third of home Christmas tree fires is caused by electrical problems. - Use lights that are UL approved; some lights are for outdoor use, and some are for indoor use. - Replace lights that are worn, have broken cords or loose bulb connections. - Read the manufacturer's instructions on the number of strand lights to connect. - Decorative fires are often started due to a form of heat source such as a candle or equipment that were too close to something that could burn.
+- Approximately two out of five (44%) of home Christmas tree fires are caused by electrical distribution or lighting equipment: - Use lights that are UL approved; some lights are for outdoor use, and some are for indoor use. - Replace lights that are worn, have broken cords or loose bulb connections. - o Read the manufacturer's instructions on the number of strand lights to connect. - Decorative fires are often started due to a form of heat source such as a candle or equipment that was too close to something that could burn.